 I immediately changed our course so that we sailed at least 25° from dead downwind.
 This new course was not direct but when our cross-tack error (the distance that we were off course) exceeded 1 M we gybed to 25° in the opposite direction; thus we moved in a zig-zig course around the optimum course.
 This of course caused us to travel extra miles but it was safer.
 We should had done this as soon as the wind shifted to our stern.
 My mistake.

 Monday January 31, 2005 Day 24

 When I woke up at 0100 Manos had everything under control.
 During my 0100 to 0400 watch I prepared dough for bread and put it inside the cold oven to rise.
 After I got up again at 0700 I baked it.
-This was a first onboard Thetis, that we used daugh made by us from flour and yiest not from a mix as we did on other times.
+This was a first onboard Thetis, that is we used daugh made by us from flour and yiest not from a mix as we did on other times.
 The result was a passable loaf of bread.
 We ran the genset for 2 hours and recharged the batteries.
-It was, however, too rough to run the water-maker.
-The motion exposed its seawater intake.
-The waves were quite large and while the wind was around 20 knots there were occasional gust over 30.
+It was, however, too rough to run the water-maker because the motion exposed its seawater intake.
+The waves were quite large and while the wind was around 20 knots there were occasional gusts over 30.
 I secured the ripped off stanchion with cords acting as guys.
 This temporary fix will have to do until we reach Cape Verde.
 So far our losses were: